Joshua is a father who enjoys sharing his reflections on parenting and life with others.

-In honor of Father’s Day, I took time to conduct my own personal reflection of my role as a father and what the holiday has meant for me in the past.
-Unfortunately for me Father’s Day was never really a celebratory occasion.
-My father was an absent dad and I believe much of that was by choice, but his absence never really seemed to bother me until right around my sophomore year in high school.
+In honor of Father’s Day, I took time to conduct a personal reflection on my role as a father and what the holiday has meant to me in the past.
+For me, Father’s Day has never really been a celebratory occasion.
+My father was absent growing up, likely intentionally, although his absence never really seemed to bother me until right around my sophomore year in high school.
 One day after football practice ended me and several of my teammates were walking back to the locker room to shower and I saw one of my teammates walk over to his father and they had a small conversation.
 As I looked the other way I saw another teammate talking with his father as well.
 Before I knew it majority of my teammates were engaging with their fathers as I walked on to the locker room.
 I was immediately overcome with feelings of hate, anger, rage, and resentment.
-And for the first time I felt a longing for my father.
+And for the first time, I felt a longing for my father.

-For the next several years I began substituting the vacant spot for anyone who brought some kind of influence into my life, whether it was good, bad, beneficial, or detrimental, influence was influence and I wanted it!
-My older sisters’ boyfriends, guys from the neighborhood, classmates you name it.
-These became my father.
-I would take pieces of each individual that I encountered, and constructed a Frankenstein type representation of myself until I saw the next best thing.
-I was directionless due my fatherlessness.
-Surrounded by others who experienced the same cycle and became stuck in the monster building process, eventually I became hopeless.
+For the next several years I began substituting the vacant spot for anyone who brought some kind of influence into my life, whether it was good, bad, beneficial, or detrimental, I just craved any kind of influence!
+My older sisters’ boyfriends, guys from the neighborhood, classmates, you name it.
+They became my father.
+I would take pieces of each individual that I encountered and constructed a Frankenstein-type representation of myself until I saw the next best thing.
+I felt directionless due to my fatherlessness.
+Surrounded by others who experienced the same cycle and became stuck in the monster building process, eventually, I became hopeless.
 I saw the life that was meant to be for me, in those around me and I felt doomed.
 I thank God for the few positive influences that would seep into my life every now and then with words of encouragement and glimpses of promise, but they couldn’t compete with the plentiful consistencies of hopeless, directionless, and lost influences around me.

-- Guidance/Direction- This just hit me a few days ago!
-Every time my girls ride with me they ask to listen this song by their uncle and I called “Automatic” (Link is provided).
+- Guidance/Direction.
+This just hit me a few days ago!
+Every time my girls ride with me they ask to listen to this song by their uncle and I called it “Automatic” (Link is provided).
 They have learned most of the words, whether they pronounce them right is a different story, but they LOVE the song.
-They say their prayers at night, and pray for any and every one that comes to mind.
+They say their prayers at night, and pray for any and everyone that comes to mind.
 Seriously!!
 They love on each other, they say yes ma’am/sir, and no ma’am/sir, thank you and you’re welcome, excuse me!
 They are budding into great little women.
-The point I’m making is whether or not I believe I’m a great father the proofs is in the pudding.
+The point I’m making is whether or not I believe I’m a great father the proof is in the pudding.
 Provide the guidance and direction for them and they will go for it!
 Do they know what Automatic means?
-Of course not, but it’s they’re jam!!
-Fathers we set the tone for who our children will be, what they like, and what they entertain.
+Of course not, but it’s their jam!!
+Fathers, we set the tone for who our children will be, what they like, and what they entertain.
 I didn’t learn this from my earthly father, but this is concept is based on scriptural backing.
-Proverbs 6:22, “train up a child…” Psalms 23:3, “…leads us along the paths of righteousness for his name sake”.
+Proverbs 6:22, “train up a child…” Psalms 23:3, “…leads us along the paths of righteousness for his namesake”.
 Principles that have guided me throughout this entire journey.